top of page

 If you are interested in participaring in an acedemic internship,

 *Opportunity for spring, summer, and fall quarter internships.
-Students may be interns for multiple quarters.
-If students want their internship to count for course credit within their academic program(s), they are responsible for finding a faculty supervisor and completing department requirements to earn credit.
+Students may participate for multiple quarters.
+If students want their internship to count for course credit within their academic program(s), they are responsible for finding a faculty supervisor and completing department requirements.
 WWU Center for Community Learning staff will provide on-site supervision, support and education.

 Available for 1-5 credits per quarter.
 1 credit= 3 hours a week.